 AIT staff makes every effort to ensure the well-being of its students.

-- Classroom accommodations - For students receiving any classroom accommodations at their home institutes, AIT endeavours to provide the same accommodations whenever possible.
+For students receiving any classroom accommodations at their home institutes, AIT endeavors to provide the same accommodations whenever possible.

 AIT health care plan